Bank of Ireland shares slide after it offloads €350m of non-performing loans

 Bank of Ireland slid by 7 per cent to the bottom of the Stoxx 600 index on Friday after it said it had disposed of €350 million of non-performing loans.
 The bank is racing to lower its level of such problem loans ahead of an expected spike in Covid-related defaults.

-Shares fell to €4.665 in the hours after the deal was announced.
+Shares fell to €4.665 in the hours after the deal was announced amid a weaker environment for European banks.

 US investment giant Pimco, which has previously acquired problem home loans from Permanent TSB, is believed to be the buyer, although the bank declined to comment.